Oudwins/zog/README.md

 > **API Stability:**
 >
 > - I will consider the API stable when we reach v1.0.0
 > - However, I believe very little API changes will happen from the current implementation.
-The APIs are are most likely to change are the data providers and the ParseCtx most other APIs should remain the same
+The APIs are are most likely to change are the **data providers** (please don't make your own if possible use the helpers whose APIs will not change meaningfully) and the ParseCtx most other APIs should remain the same
 > - Zog will not respect semver until v1.0.0 is released.
 Expect breaking changes (mainly in non basic apis) until then.

 ## Introduction